Skip to content

 Symbolic expressions

-The mp-units library greatly improves the user experience by extensively using symbolic expressions.
-Such expressions are used consistently throughout the entire library to describe the results of:
+mp-units improves this by using symbolic expressions consistently to describe results of:

 • dimension equation - the result is put into the derived_dimension<> class template